A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Benchmark tests and validation

 The denominator in Eq.~(\ref{eq:Tmean-def}) gives the rate of energy transported by the flow per unit time and unit temperature across the cross section of the channel at the longitudinal position $y$.
 In the literature, it is often written as $\dot{m} c_p$~\cite{incropera1996}.
+As seen from Fig.~\ref{fig:T-profiles-w-channel-view}, $\hat T$ becomes independent from $y$ for $y\ge 0.5H$,

-A scrutiny of our simulation results reveals that $\hat T(x,y)$ follows a $y$-independent master curve for $y\ge 0.5H$.
-For the further analysis given below, we use the simulated temperature-data at a cross section of $y=0.9H$.
+Therefore, for the further analysis given below, we use the simulated temperature-data at a cross section of $y=0.9H$.

 To investigate the effect of the coupling parameter $A_T$ on heat transport, we have performed simulations for different values of $A_T$ while keeping all other parameters such as $L,\, H$ and $\eta$ constant.
 As mentioned earlier, a fully developed parabolic velocity profile has been imposed at the inlet.
 Figure~\ref{fig:DI-vs-SI-diff_AT} compares the thus obtained results for temperature field with the sharp interface solution.
 This plot suggests that it is possible to increase the accuracy of the result by a variation of $A_T$.
 For a quantitative analysis, we compute, for each simulated temperature profile, the mean standard error in temperature, MSE, via Eq.~(\ref{eq:mean-standard-error-f}), where we identify $f(x)\equiv T(x,y)$ for the selected cross section, $y$.
 Repeating simulations for different values of $A_T$, we thus obtain the dependence of MSE on the coupling parameter $A_T$.
 Results obtained via this procedure are depicted in Fig.~\ref{fig:A_T-vs-MSE}.
 Again, and in qualitative similarity to Fig.~\ref{fig:A_u-vs-MSE}, the plot shows the existence of an optimal coupling constant, where the deviation between the diffuse interface simulations and the SI-solution is minimized.
 As in the case of $A_u$, we use this minimum error criterion to define an optimal coupling parameter, $\ATstar$.